 A huge new temporary outdoor venue including theatre, food, drink, shows, music, cabaret, and comedy will be launched by HOME in May to provide an outdoor Summer destination for people looking for a safe and fun night out as lockdown eases.

 Built on a space three times the size of Albert Square, and with a Cabinet of Curiosities-themed design, the new venue, named Homeground, opens on Friday, 28 May, and will be located on an 80,000ft2 future development site on First Street, just next to HOME.
-It will feature a 400-seat socially distanced theatre space: the specially designed and purpose built, Covid-safe outdoor theatre.
+It will feature a 400-seat socially distanced theatre space called Auto Trader Showground: the specially designed and purpose built, Covid-safe outdoor theatre.
 At the heart will be two magical, musical productions of classics: Filter Theatre’s A Midsummer Night’s Dream and a brand-new version of Alice in Wonderland.

 The venue will also host work by partners including Frog & Bucket, Contact and Trans Creative, as well as music, cabaret and comedy.

-A second stage, The Manchester Stage, will feature DJ slots curated by DJ Paulette, and a Manchester Folk Festival takeover, among other free events.
+A second stage, The Bruntwood Stage, will feature DJ slots curated by DJ Paulette, and a Manchester Folk Festival takeover, among other free events.

-There will also be food and drink from stallholders including Black Market Espresso, Basilico pizza, Wolf to the Door cocktails and Tibetan Kitchen.
+There will also be food and drink from stallholders including Black Market Espresso, Wolf to the Door cocktails and Tibetan Kitchen.